Pool Safety Certificate QLD Requirements 2024 Guide

 Immediate Repairs

-Fix any safety issues immediately - your certificate becomes invalid if barriers no longer meet standards.
+Fix any safety issues immediately - you lose compliance status if barriers no longer meet standards, even with a valid certificate.
 Common maintenance includes:

 Special Circumstances